daisuke-fukuda/flutter_launcher_name/README.md

 #### 1. Setup the config file

-Add your Flutter Launcher name configuration to your `pubspec.yaml`.
+Add your Flutter Launcher name configuration to your `pubspec.yaml` or create your own .yaml.
 An example is shown below.

 ```yaml
 dev_dependencies: